Where is the best place to save photos? How to store photos

 Phone memory, memory card or computer hard drive

-Pre-photos are saved in the phone/camera memory or on a memory card.
+Photos are first saved in the phone/camera memory or on a memory card.
 Ultimately, however, they should be stored elsewhere.

-On a computer hard drive?
-You can, but it's not the best idea.
-The device may fail or be stolen.
-Of course, it is understandable that it is more convenient to view and edit them when they are immediately available from the disk level, however, it is worth storing them somewhere else.
+On your computer's hard drive?
+It's possible, but it's not the best best idea.
+The device may malfunction or be stolen.
+Of course, it is clear that it is more convenient to view and edit them when they are immediately available from the disk level, however, it is worth storing them somewhere else.

 Memory card?
-She's too small, so it's easy to lose your memories.
-Besides, if everything is put into the memory of the phone or camera, at some point ... the place for new photos will run out.
+It's too small, so it's easy to lose your memories.
+In addition, if you put everything in the memory of your phone or camera, at some point... you will run out of space for new photos.

-All of the above tools are only suitable for temporary storage of just taken photos.
-For permanent storage and archiving of images, an external hard drive or network drive is better suited.
+All of the above tools are only suitable for temporary storage of newly taken photographs.
+For permanent storage and archiving of images would be better suited external hard drive or network drive.

 External hard drive

 What to choose?
-If the drive should only serve you at home, you might want to consider the 3.5" model, which is larger, heavier and often requires additional power, but is cheaper and more spacious.
+If the drive should serve you only in the house, you can consider a 3.5” model, which is larger, heavier and often requires additional power, but is cheaper and more spacious.

-However, if more convenience and less cables are important to you, choose a 2.5” hard drive that can easily be used solely through the USB port on your computer.
-The most worthy drives are based on USB 3.0 and above, due to faster data transfer and higher voltage, sufficient to power the media.
+However, if greater convenience and reduced cable clutter are important to you, choose a 2.5” hard drive, which can easily be used exclusively through the USB port on your computer.
+The most worthy drives operate based on USB 3.0 and higher, due to faster data transfer and higher voltage sufficient to power the media.

-If you have multiple devices that can connect to a Wi-Fi network, consider a network drive.
-This is a dedicated server that acts as your private cloud.
+If you have multiple devices that can be connected to a Wi-Fi network, consider a network drive.
+This is a special server that performs the functions of your private cloud.
 You can upload files to it from your phone, tablet and camera (if they have Wi-Fi support).

-One disc is enough for several family members - it is enough just to set which local network users can use its content and play their files.
-In this context, the appropriate cataloging of documents is even more important - thanks to it, everyone can easily find their data.
+One disk is enough for several family members - you just need to set which local network users can use its contents and play their files.
+In this context, appropriate cataloging of documents is even more important - thanks to it, everyone can easily find their data.

-Some manufacturers implement their own solutions for organizing files.
-In QNAP devices, the Qfiling application itself can classify files according to the specified key, for example, photos by the date they were created.
-In addition, thanks to the Face Tag feature, the app will tag faces in photos.
+Some manufacturers are introducing their own solutions for organizing files.
+On QNAP devices, the Qfiling application can itself classify files according to the specified key, for example, photos by the date they were created.
+In addition, thanks to the Face Tag function, the application will mark faces in photos.

-If you value wireless solutions, you might also consider the cloud.
+If you value wireless solutions, you may also want to consider the cloud.
 You have several well-known solutions to choose from, in free and paid versions.
 It all depends on how much space you need for your files.
-For example, in Microsoft Office 365, you get access to the OneDrive cloud.
+For example, with Microsoft Office 365 you get access to the OneDrive cloud.

-How to transfer photos from your camera or phone to disk
+How to transfer photos from camera or phone to disk

-It is enough to connect the smartphone to one of the USB ports of the computer.
+You just need to connect your smartphone to one of the USB ports on your computer.
 Don't forget to select the File Transfer option in the menu USB connection on your mobile device.
-Thus, you can transfer photos directly from the internal memory to the media.
-It also works for cameras.
-If you cannot copy the files, send them to your computer first, and only then to an external drive.
+This way you can transfer photos directly from internal memory to the carrier.
+This also works in the case of cameras.
+If you can't copy the files, send them to your computer first and then to external drive.

-Transferring files to a NAS server is also easy.
-It is enough to download a special manufacturer's program on Android or iOS - with its help you can get remote access to documents.
+Transferring files to the NAS server is also easy.
+It is enough to download the manufacturer’s special program on Android or iOS - with its help you can gain remote access to documents.

-What about cameras that don't support wireless?
-There are two options: you can connect the camera with a USB cable to your computer, or you can use a memory card reader: external or built into the laptop.
+What about cameras that don't support wireless connectivity?
+There are two options: you can connect the camera using a USB cable to your computer, or use a memory card reader: external or built into your laptop.

 There is still the issue of backup.
-It is not for nothing that all people are divided into those who make a backup copy, and those who will start soon.
+It’s not for nothing that all people are divided into those who make a backup copy and those who will start soon.

-We suggest that if you are documenting memories, you are taking care to store them securely.
-Once upon a time, paper albums served for this.
-A few years ago, the corresponding medium was recognized ... a CD, which eventually lost their popularity.
-And only recently we have a choice among many many effective solutions in the field of storing your data.
+We assume that if you document memories, you take care to store them securely.
+Once upon a time, paper albums were used for this.
+A few years ago, the appropriate medium was recognized as... a compact disc, which over time lost its popularity.
+And only recently have we had a choice among many effective solutions for storing your data.

-However, with the development of technology, new threats have also appeared.
-You can lose photos and videos not only by accident, but also as a result of a failure or ransomware infection of the media.
+However, with the development of technology, new threats have appeared.
+You can lose photos and videos not only by accident, but also as a result of a failure or infection of the media with ransomware.
 To avoid this situation, remember to always unplug your external drive after use.

-If you save your files on external media, you need another disk where you will periodically (for example, once a week, once a month) create backup copies of all files.
+If you save your files on external media, you need another disk on which you will periodically (for example, once a week, once a month) create backup copies of all files.

 Backup to NAS

-In the case of a network drive, this issue can be resolved in a more convenient way: by simply selecting a drive from the RAID array.
-After all, a NAS server can be equipped with more than 1 drive, and you can set up connections between individual media.
+In the case of a network drive, this issue can be resolved more in a convenient way: Simply by selecting a disk from the RAID array.
+After all, a NAS server can be equipped with more than 1 disk, and you can configure connections between individual media.

-RAID means that the server has at least 2 internal hard drives and the contents of the first one are automatically copied to the other.
-Everything happens automatically, without your intervention - it is enough that you mount only two drives in the NAS and configure them accordingly.
+RAID means that the server has at least 2 internal hard drives and the contents of the first are automatically copied to the other.
+Everything happens automatically, without your intervention - it is enough that you mount only two disks in the NAS and configure them accordingly.

-You have many options to choose from, from RAID 1 to RAID 6, as well as specialized solutions such as select Synology SHR (Synology Hybrid RAID) models.
-Thus, you can customize the backup method to suit your needs.
+You have many options to choose from, from RAID 1 to RAID 6, as well as specialized solutions such as some Synology SHR (Synology Hybrid RAID) models.
+This way, you can customize the way you perform backups to suit your needs.

 Cloud backup

-Is the cloud suitable for backup?
+Is the cloud good for backup?
 Obviously yes.
-Remember, however, that this is an external service that does not give one hundred percent certainty that it will be with it after some time.
+Remember, however, that this is an external service that does not give one hundred percent certainty what will happen to it over time.
 Here, too, there are failures or the provider may simply stop providing such services.

-Remember that the cloud is not the only place where you will store your precious files.
+Remember that the cloud should not be the only place where you will store your precious files.

-See what models of NAS servers and drives consumers are choosing, find the right one for you.
+See what models of NAS servers and drives consumers choose, and find the one that suits you.

-An exceptionally powerful network drive, equipped with the author's ADM operating system.
-It has a hardware data encryption module.
+An exceptionally powerful network drive, equipped with the proprietary ADM operating system.
+Has a hardware data encryption module.
 Thanks to this, save your files quickly and easily.
-Up to 4 hard drives can be placed in the matrix.
+The matrix can accommodate up to 4 hard drives.
 In total, you get up to 32 TB of space for your resources.

 Convenient home NAS server.
 You can configure up to 3 drives in RAID 5.
 You can save files, create backups, and easily share them with other users.
-You can also send the captured pictures directly to the server.
-Thus, immediately get free space in the memory of your smartphone.
-It is enough to install the Qphoto application.
+You can also send the pictures you take directly to the server.
+Thus, you will immediately get free space in your smartphone memory.
+All you need to do is install the Qphoto app.

 QNAP TS-431P2-4G

 Fast, powerful and intuitive.
-It makes it possible not only to store data, but also to manage them.
+It makes it possible not only to store data, but also to manage it.
 Create digital notes in your personal cloud and share it with selected users.
-Perfect as a file space, email center, and hard drive for storing surveillance footage in the home and office.
+Ideal as a place for files, an email center, and a hard drive for storing surveillance camera footage in your home or office.

-A fast NAS server that's perfect for the office and more demanding home users.
-Fast system cache is ensured by installing NVMe SSDs (maximum 2).
-The flexible system of shared files gives you full control over the limits of all user accounts and shared folders.
-The device detects data corruption and fixes it automatically.
-It also allows you to quickly restore files.
+A fast NAS server that is perfect for the office and for more demanding home users.
+Fast system cache is ensured by installing NVMe SSD drives (maximum 2).
+Flexible system Shared Files gives you full control over the limits of all user accounts and shared folders.
+The device detects data corruption and corrects it automatically.
+Also allows you to quickly recover files.

 Seagate 2TB IronWolf

-Reliable and high performance HDD.
+Reliable and high-performance HDD hard drive.
 Great for home NAS server.
-Thanks to multi-user technology optimization, many users can use it at the same time uploading and downloading data.
-2 TB of free space is enough to store and conveniently catalog movies, photos and music.
+Thanks to multi-user optimization, many users can use it simultaneously, uploading and downloading data.
+2 TB of free space is enough to accommodate and conveniently catalog movies, photos and music.

 WD 4TB IntelliPower RED

 NAS and RAID compatible hard drive.
-NASware 3.0 technology improves performance, compatibility, and reliability.
-Perfect for a home NAS system where you can save files, create backups and provide easy access.
+NASware 3.0 technology optimizes its performance, improves compatibility and reliability.
+Perfect for a home NAS system, where you can save files, create backups and provide convenient access.

 Seagate 10TB IronWolf Pro

 This drive will complement the photographer's NAS.
-A volume of up to 10 TB provides enough space for all files.
-Handles heavy data transfers well.
+Capacity up to 10 TB provides plenty of space for all files.
+Copes well with intensive data transfer.

-Extended hard drive HDD for NAS system for professional.
-Designed to work under increased loads - when you want to save hundreds of graphic files.
+Advanced HDD hard drive for NAS system for the professional.
+Designed to work under heavy loads - when you want to save hundreds of graphic files.
 Powerful, reliable and stable.
-The software helps you manage the contents of the disk: cloning, copying and secure data extraction.
+Software helps you manage disk contents: cloning, copying and securely retrieving data.

 What else to read